Objectively, the world is composed of both good and evil people, so logically we don’t need a government nor should we have one.

 Yeah, it’s a fine line to walk, make no mistake, but supporting at least a night watchman state is essential to being good.

 The state, by its very definition, involves doing evil.
 Even if we disregard that, the fact remains that a limited government is impossible.
-It has been tried and it has failed, most notably in the US.
+It has been tried and it has failed, most notably in the United States of America.

 Supporting anarchy is supporting the ability of evil people preying on good.